Great Continental Railway Journeys

 Series 1 Episode 5 - Amsterdam to Northern France

 Michael Portillo uses George Bradshaw's 1913 Continental Railway Guide to explore the dazzling cities of the pre-war Low Countries beforing tasting the delicacies of Brussels.
 He then travels to the French sector of the Western Front, where from 1914 the trains carried a new cargo of artillery shells, with the Edwardian tourists of 1913 replaced by soldiers facing the horrors of the trenches.
 He will end his epic journey in the forest of Compiegne to hear how, after four years of conflict, the Armistice was finally signed in a railway carriage

 Start your journey by travelling from Amsterdam to The Hague, then on another local train to Rotterdam where you change to a high speed train to Brussels.
 After exploring Brussels travel via Lille to Mons, and onto Albert before arriving in Amiens.
 From there day trips to Froissey and Compiègne are possible.
 Fares from Amsterdam via The Haag, Brussels and Lille to Amiens, with day trips to Froissey and Compiègne start from around £130 per person.
 The journey from Amiens to Froissey and back is now by SNCF run coach, but you could be rewarded by a ride on the steam hauled "Le P'tit train de la Haute Somme".
 Trains run most Saturdays from mid April to the end of September, and daily, except Mondays, in July and August.
-Alternatively you may be interested in our escorted Railways and Wartime - Northern France tour to this area.

 Series 2 Episode 1 - Madrid to Gibraltar